dmorehouse/jets-docs/_docs/assets/importmap-rails.md

 ---
 title: "How Importmap Works: Rails"
-nav_text: How It Works
+nav_text: Rails
-category: assets-importmap
+category: assets
-order: 1
+order: 4
 ---

 These are some of my original notes on how importmap works with Rails, not Jets.
 A lot of these are repeated notes in the [importmap docs]({% link _docs/assets/importmap.md %}).
 The importmap doc will be the most updated one.
 Keeping these old notes around for useful reference.